ahkabir/Deep-learning-using-MSI-Trident3-Nvidia-RTX-2060/README.md

 The keras_example/ directory of this github project contains working examples that use Keras APIs and uses Tensorflow in the backend.

+The mnist_cnn.py under keras_example/ is a working application that uses my NVIDIA GeForce RTX 2060 for training MNIST dataset.
+See the keras_example/README.txt to find out the successful log from running this application which trains MNIST dataset using GPU.